 Pneumococcal disease is caused by common bacteria called “pneumococcus” [noo-muh-kok-uhs] that can lead to serious, potentially deadly illnesses, including pneumonia, meningitis, and blood infections.
 Anyone can get pneumococcal disease, but people with asthma are at particularly high risk for serious complications.1

-Infectious disease specialist and NFID President William Schaffner, MD, answers important questions about pneumococcal disease, why people with asthma should be particularly concerned, and what they can do to prevent it:
+Infectious disease specialist William Schaffner, MD, answers important questions about pneumococcal disease, why people with asthma should be particularly concerned, and what they can do to prevent it.
+Dr. Schaffner is Past-President of the National Foundation for Infectious Diseases (NFID) and Chairman of the Department of Preventive Medicine and Professor of Infectious Diseases in the Department of Medicine at the Vanderbilt University School of Medicine, Nashville, Tennessee.

 What happens when someone gets pneumococcal disease?